West Palm Beach Unsafe Premise Protection Attorney

 How do I know if I have a case?

 The best, and certainly the most accurate, way of knowing whether you have a valid premises liability case is to consult with an attorney experienced in this area.
 They handle such cases regularly, and can quickly tell whether a case can be brought – and what strategies may be most effective.
-At Babbitt & Johnson P.A., we’ve been taking on these cases for decades – and obtaining quick and fair results for our clients.
-We encourage you to contact us for a free consultation and case evaluation.
+Ted Babbitt has been taking on these cases for decades – and obtaining quick and fair results for his clients.
+He encourage you to contact him for a free consultation and case evaluation.

-Contact Babbitt and Johnson P.A.
-For a Free Case Evaluation
+Contact Ted Babbitt For a Free Case Evaluation

-If you or a family member has been harmed due to negligent security measures in the state of Florida, contact us at (561) 375-2841.
-We will provide you with a complimentary consultation and let you know if you have a case.
+If you or a family member has been harmed due to negligent security measures in the state of Florida, contact Ted at (561) 375-2841.
+He will provide you with a complimentary consultation and let you know if you have a case.